SzymonKatra/Rybu4WS/README.md

 It gives the possibility to declare shared variables, allowing the creation of more sophisticated scenarios where processes use the same variables within a server to cooperate.

 Rybu4WS language is used only for modeling distributed systems and cannot be directly verified against deadlocks or terminations.
 For the purpose of verification in the [DedAn](http://staff.ii.pw.edu.pl/dedan/) environment, Rybu4WS code must be converted into IMDS equivalent using a set of unambiguous translation rules.
+Example conversion can be found in [this repository](https://github.com/SzymonKatra/Rybu4WS_examples).

 **More in-depth explanation of Rybu4WS can be found in my Master's thesis [Specification and verification of Web Service composition in DedAn environment](https://repo.pw.edu.pl/info/master/WUTfe509ac3967748c8b159e81620f9a93c/).**